 Strategic HRM, or ‘people strategy’, is about creating a coherent planned framework for employees to be hired, managed and developed in ways that supports an organisation’s long-term goals.
 It helps ensure that the various aspects of people management work together to drive the behaviour and climate needed to create value and meet performance targets.
 It focuses on longer-term people issues, matching resources to future needs, and large-scale concerns about structure, quality, culture, values and commitment.
 It must also be a response to the evolving nature of work itself, which is explored in our Megatrends series and our Profession for the Future work.

-Strategic HRM: the key to improved business performance1 explains in detail the various definitions and approaches to HRM, strategy and strategic HRM.
+In their book Strategic HRM: the key to improved business performance Armstrong and Baron explained in detail the various definitions and approaches to HRM, strategy and strategic HRM.
 It states that strategic human resource management is a complex process that is constantly evolving and the subject of ongoing discussion by academics and other commentators.
 Its definition and relationships with other aspects of business planning and strategy are not absolute and opinions vary.

 The issue of strategic HRM initially came to prominence around the early 1990s, at which time academics developed definitions of strategic HRM as:

-- The undertaking of all those activities affecting the behaviour of individuals in their efforts to formulate and implement the strategic needs of business2.
+The undertaking of all those activities affecting the behaviour of individuals in their efforts to formulate and implement the strategic needs of business (Schuler).

-- The pattern of planned human resource deployments and activities intended to enable the organisation to achieve its goals3.
+The pattern of planned human resource deployments and activities intended to enable the organisation to achieve its goals (Wright and McMahan).

-Boxall and Purcell4 describe strategic HRM as being concerned with explaining how HRM influences organisational performance.
+Boxall and Purcell describe strategic HRM as being concerned with explaining how HRM influences organisational performance.
 They also argue that strategy is not the same as strategic planning because:

 Strategic planning is the formal process that takes place, usually in larger organisations, defining how things will be done.

 Strategy, by contrast, exists in all organisations (even if it’s not written down and articulated) and defines the organisation’s behaviour and how it attempts to cope with its environment.

 Strategic HRM can encompass a number of individual HR strategies, for example:

 - To deliver fair and equitable reward.